b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 — Hyrum Smith (probably), [Times and Seasons, 1 June 1842](https://www.josephsmithpapers.org/paper-summary/times-and-seasons-1-june-1842/2), p.800-801

 To distinguish between "[body & belly](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/89?id=p9&lang=eng#p9)" probably does not mean that one's belly is not part of their body.
 That would be absurd.
 So what does it mean instead?
 Is this insinuating that people used to brew up a hot drink and not drink it?
 Use it to wash themselves off instead of ingesting it?
 I'm not sure that is any less absurd.
 What is this divine inspiration telling me?
 "Hot drinks are not for the body, or belly..."
 Oh, so I'm *not* supposed pour a kettle of tea all over my abdomen?
-Thanks, God— you really are watching out for our best interests!
+Thanks, God!
+You really are watching out for our best interests!

 &nbsp;

 If we can call that publication authoritative, then there we go; as early as 1842, we've got a clear delineation that yes, "it does refer to tea, and coffee."
 Followed up by "why are you all being such dumbasses?
-You're all probably getting sick because you're heating up your water and removing the microbes. *Pshaw*, amateurs— God put those parasites in the water for a reason, who are you to overrule His wisdom and use hot water for tea?"
+You're all probably getting sick because you're heating up your water and removing the microbes. *Pshaw*, amateurs!
+God put those parasites in the water for a reason, who are you to overrule His wisdom and use hot water for tea?"

 I really do wonder why would God feel so strongly about water that's above room temperature.
 Doesn't that *sanitize* it?
 Wouldn't that be conducive to health?
 Wouldn't tea be safer to drink than creek water, with all the bacteria from bear poop?